 Google will ultimately be the only reviews game in town.
-Google continues to develop their review business even if they say Google+ is going away – the reviews won’t.
+Google continues to develop their review business even if they say Google+ is going away (that is now history in 2018) – the reviews won’t.

 They have already removed most Yellow Page services from search results and I bet they intend to one day push Yelps out of business. (oops! they are back in the SERPs in a big way in 2015) At some juncture, Google will likely remove those 3rd Party services from search results along with Yelp.
 That will solve this problem for you, but when?